meisnate12/NagerAPI/docs/intro.rst

 Overview
 ----------------------------------------------------------
-Unofficial Python bindings for the Nager Date API.
+Unofficial Python bindings for the `Nager Public Holiday API <https://date.nager.at/Api>`_.
 The goal is to make interaction with the API as easy as possible.

 Installation & Documentation